learn-js/learnjs/readme.md

 # Games

+Some of the things we'll work on in the Games section:
+- Simple asteroids-style game without using a js game library.
-- Minecraft-like games with voxel.js
+- Old-school arcade games with crtrdg.jd.
-- Old-school arcade games with crtrdg.jd
+- Minecraft-like games with voxel.js.

 # Chapter 1